 - Emergency Contact Information.
 Let three individuals who are not joining you know where you are going, when you are going, and when you plan to be back.
 Ensure they will answer the phone if you need to call.
 Memorize their phone numbers or write them with a Sharpie onto your arm.

 - Prepare Your Phone.
-Turn off BlueTooth, go into Airplane Mode, and turn off your fingerprint or Face ID feature.
+If you are heading into a protest, turn off BlueTooth, go into Airplane Mode, and turn off your fingerprint or Face ID feature.
 This article from Wired delves into the reasons you need to secure your phone during a protest and why you may be better off leaving it at home.
 If you are using your phone to document the event, do not take any photos of protesters' faces to protect their identity.

 - Have a Meet-Up Point.
 There is a good chance you will be separated from your group and any location within the area of the protest may be blocked off.
 Together choose a location far enough away from the protest area to meet up at the end of the night.

-- If you Need a Bag, Make it a Backpack.
+- If you Need a Bag, Make it a Backpack or Fanny Pack.
 You may have to run, crouch down, and hide in places.
-This will be easiest with a slim backpack carrying only the essentials.
+A bag that doesn't bang against your body or require your hands to manage it will make the most sense and likely be the most comfortable for a long day.

 What Not to Bring to a Protest March

 Do not bring anything that could be considered a weapon.
 That includes your tiny Swiss Army knife on your keychain.
-It also includes signage with handles like wooden sticks that police could claim is a weapon.
+It also includes signage with handles like wooden sticks that police could claimare weapons.
 Along with this, a protest march is not a place for drugs or alcohol.
 Keep your jewelry and expensive items at home.

 Should I Bring My Child to a Protest March?

 As for children, you as the parent know best.
+There is a big difference between an organized rally and a last-minute protest.
 If it's one where there's a good chance for arrests and violence I'd keep them home.
-This is not a time for a photo op, you could risk the health and safety of your child.
 Small lungs are more impacted by tear gas and pepper spray and there is a great chance you will have to run to escape a dangerous situation.
 Many have written about this subject, here are some links that can prove helpful:

 - Activist Mama’s Guide to Taking Kids to a March (Medium)